Whimsy Stick

 Canine flirt pole selection by drive level

-Drive level matters more than breed when selecting a flirt pole dog handlers can actually use day after day.
-The chart below maps drive levels to the tool specifications that will hold up under daily structured use.
-A pet-level Labrador and a moderate-line German Shepherd may use the same tool; a working-line Malinois and a sport-bred Pit Bull will demolish equipment that the Lab handled fine.
+Drive level matters more than breed when selecting a canine flirt pole handlers can actually use day after day.
+Below, a chart maps drive levels to the equipment that holds up under daily structured use.

 Drive level Typical dogs Tool requirement Failure mode if undersized